What's Planergy?

 • Ensure all stakeholders are aware of, trained on, and compliant with workflows and protocols as established by the SUM policy.

-• Prioritize transparency, accountability, communication, and collaboration in order to ensure complete spend visibility and minimize risk exposure.
+• Prioritize transparency, accountability, communication, and collaboration to ensure complete spend visibility and minimize risk exposure.

-• Undergo regular and frequent review in order to ensure compliance and further refine the overall efficiency and efficacy of the program.
+• Undergo regular and frequent review to ensure compliance and further refine the overall efficiency and efficacy of the program.

 In order to optimize your SUM, it’s crucial to understand where you are today, what you’re doing right, and what needs to be improved.